ndbroadbent/viaduct/README.md

 - Controller stubs accept `State<AppContext>`, wire up `Path`/`Json` extractors for ids and params, and echo JSON placeholders (`{"todo": "Article#show", "id": "..."}`) so the generated crate compiles cleanly inside a loco.rs app.
+- `examples/blog` contains a lightweight demo that defines two Via resources and imports the generated routes/types into a standalone crate.

 Known limitations (tracked in PROJECT.md):